MarkusMannheim/contract_modelling/readme.md

 * Hybrid stations' battery behaviour will be based on heuristics, prioritising defence of the station's contract position
 * Incorporate seasonal generation data from AEMO's Generation Information, with contracts tailored to varying maximum capacities
 * Synthesise generation and price data to test contracts against a wider range of outcomes
-* Expand modelling to all NEM regions
+* Incorporate all NEM regions

 [Back to top](#top)